Borders and allegiances across the globe are being tightened and questioned.

 Even if everything’s been done correctly, the search-engine (SEO/PPC) side is extremely important to get found in a new region.

 Again, like language, there are subtleties to observe.
-Target China and bear in mind that over most of the country’s 1.4bn population use Baidu when searching.
+Target China and bear in mind that most of the country’s 1.4bn population use Baidu when searching.
 Naver is still doing well in South Korea.
-And Bing has gained better visibility in some regions too, with around 15% of the search market in the US.
+And Bing has gained better visibility in some regions too, with around 10% of the search market in the US.

 These differences feed into strategy and things to be done.
 You’d need someone in China to do unlock the region’s digital doors by doing all the Baidu bureaucracy, for example.

 Social media is also important for brands entering new areas too, and also complex.
 Most countries have unique networks that lead the market, like VK in Russia.

 And at a more fundamental level, you won’t get anywhere in search without foreign language keyword research and translated meta data.